wp-plugins/bp-profile-search/readme.txt

 == Troubleshooting ==

-If your searches always return the full members list, try changing the *Filtered Members List* value in *BuddyPress -> Profile Search*, *Advanced Options* tab.
+If your searches always return the full members list, try changing the *Filtered Members List* value in *Users -> Profile Search*, *Advanced Options* tab.

 == Changelog ==